vitali-satsura/rsschool-cv/cv.md

 * **E-mail:** vitali.satsura@gmail.com

 ## Summary
 I`m a beginner web programmer.
 My goal is to gain new knowledge and experience in web development.
 I hope to start a career as a junior developer.
-I'm able to learn fast, have good analytical skills
+I'm a good team player, able to learn fast and have good analytical skills.

 ## Skills:
 * Basic HTML&CSS